WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/exploreDefinitions.md

 <a href="https://planner-prod2-dot-comet-201514.appspot.com/static/media/COMET-Planner_Report_Final.41c0b5e0.pdf/" target="_blank">
 COMET-Planner Report</a>.

-**Close this box by clicking the Minus button in the top right heading.**
+**Minimize this box by clicking the Minus button in the top right heading.**